gitter-badger/Coinolith/README.md

 =========
 Work in Progress of Realtime Cryptocoin Exchange Apis for the [Intuition trade platform](https://github.com/intuition-io).
 Not production ready or tested for real transactions at this time.
 Infact only the public apis are being made available at this time.
 So socket bash and crash away.

-Exchanges with websocket api wre being given priority
+Exchanges with websocket api are being given priority.
+Rest Exchanges will follow and welcomed anytime.

 Planned Exchange Support: